SAP-archive/teched2020-developer-keynote/rapreceiver/README.md

 On shutdown, it will clean up by deleting the webhook subscription and the queue (and implicitly also the queue subscription to the topic).

-**`emit`**
+**`genpay`**

-Produces a full payload, in JSON, to be sent to the "Internal/Charityfund/Increased" topic.
+Generates a full payload, in JSON, to be sent to the "Internal/Charityfund/Increased" topic.

 ## Usage